amitlondhe/spark-app/README.md

 		  })
 		  censusWithCuisineSankeyData.coalesce(1).saveAsTextFile("C:/amit/yelp/data/percentperstate")
 		</code></pre>
+* Sankey Diagram then uses this JSON dataset.
 ## Constraints
 * Yelp dataset does not include the statistics for all the states.
 * The average rating spans from 1-5 and the Percentage of various races of people span from 0-100.
 Hence the Sankey diagram shows wider connection between State and Demographic divide than average rating for cuisines in the particular state.
 * You can only choose from three cuisines at the moment and those are selected based on the number of reviews available for them in Yelp Dataset.